|

 John E. Prescott, MD, FACEP

-Dr. Prescott is Dean of the West Virginia University School of Medicine
+Dr. Prescott is President and CEO of West Virginia University Health

 for Rural Emergency Medicine (CREM), an outreach program that provides